sstadt/jekyll-portfolio/_posts/2017-11-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 date: 2017-11-12 10:00:00 -0500
 ---
 {:.intro}
-When building a realtime application, [Sails.js integration with Socket.io](https://sailsjs.com/documentation/reference/web-sockets/socket-client) can make your like a lot easier.
+When building a realtime application, [Sails.js integration with Socket.io](https://sailsjs.com/documentation/reference/web-sockets/socket-client) can make your life a lot easier.
 Sails does a lot to help set up web socket connections and streamline model update notifications to connected users, but being a Back End framework, it doesn't offer a whole lot in the way of organizing those updates on the front end.
 But fear not!
 You can easily take control of overzealous and scattered socket handlers with a simple pipe!

 A couple years ago while watching the Overwatch developer panel at [Blizzcon](https://blizzcon.com/) one of the developers talked about organizing client updates through a game "pipe".
 The pipe was always there, streaming game data from the servers, and if a part of the interface needed some part of the data stream they would put in a "tap" and get notifications for that type of data.